nodejs/node/doc/api/documentation.markdown

 Every HTML file in the markdown has a corresponding JSON file with the same data.

-This feature is new as of node v0.6.12.
+This feature was added in node v0.6.12.
 It is experimental.